 How to push results further

-- Time the song to the moment: 90s for ring exchange, 3:00 for first dance, 4:00 for processional walk if aisle is long
+- Time the song to the moment: about 90 seconds for the ring exchange, 3:00 for a first dance, 4:00 for the processional if the aisle is long.

-- Add the couple’s instrument: if one partner plays violin, ask for
+- Add the couple’s own instrument: if one partner plays violin, append

-- Record live vocals over Suno’s instrumental: rights are cleaner and the performance is yours
+- Record live vocals over Suno’s instrumental stem if you want the performance to be unmistakably yours.

-- Master at -14 LUFS for streaming or -10 LUFS for live PA at venue
+- Master at around -14 LUFS for streaming or -10 LUFS for a live venue PA.

 FAQ

-Q: Can I use Suno songs at my actual wedding?
+Q: Can I legally play a Suno song at my actual wedding?

-Q: How do I get a Norah Jones / John Mayer feel for first dance?
+Q: How do I get a Norah Jones / John Mayer feel for the first dance?

-A: Don’t name artists.
-Use warm acoustic-pop first dance, smooth electric piano, intimate male vocal-friendly, brushed drums, soulful tender.
+A: Don’t name artists, Suno will block it.
+Describe the texture instead: warm acoustic-pop first dance, smooth electric piano, intimate male vocal-friendly, brushed drums, soulful tender.

-Q: My processional sounds too dramatic — fix?
+Q: My processional sounds too dramatic.
+How do I fix it?

-A: Drop BPM to 65-72 and remove cinematic and soaring.
-Use intimate ceremony production and gentle.
+A: Drop the BPM to 65-72 and remove cinematic and soaring.
+Swap in intimate ceremony production and gentle.

-Q: Can I generate a custom song with the couple’s names in lyrics?
+Q: Can I generate a custom song with the couple’s names in the lyrics?

-A: Yes via Suno Custom mode with your own lyrics.
-Pronunciation is unstable for unusual names — preview and re-record vocals if needed.
+A: Yes.
+Switch to Custom mode and paste your own lyrics.
+Pronunciation can be unstable for unusual names, so preview a draft and re-record the vocal line if a name lands wrong.

 Q: What’s the right key for a bride to sing along to?